crusher-dev/crusher/README.md

 npx crusher.dev test:run
 ```

 You can run tests locally on your machine to debug.
-Run it on cloud for faster execution.
+Run it on our cloud for faster execution.

 Reference: [Getting Started](https://docs.crusher.dev/getting-started/create-your-first-test#using-cli) | [What is Crusher](https://docs.crusher.dev/getting-started/what-is-crusher)